Last updated: April 2026

 If your jam is just going to be for fun, it is best to steer clear of any Facebook groups with strict rules on who can and cannot post.
 Some will be strictly dedicated to professionals seeking people for gigs, so read the rules on each group before posting in them.

-Remember that you can always look up more advice on using Twitter, Facebook or Instagram as a musician.
+Remember that you can always look up more advice on using Twitter, Facebook, Instagram or TikTok as a musician.
+Learning how to use hashtags effectively can also help you connect with other musicians in your area.

 Online sites